Cogger History, Family Crest & Coats of Arms

-from ancient times.
-The earliest known bearer of the name was registered as Arnaldus Coggorius in the
+The surname Cogger was first found in Lincolnshire, where they held a family seat from ancient times.
+The earliest known bearer of the name was registered as Arnaldus Coggorius in the Pipe Rolls of Lincolnshire for 1195.

 Cogger Settlers in United States in the 17th Century